KibokoDao-Africa/KibokoYouthMonth/README.md

 ## Functions

 - Public Functions

-  register(address \_referrer):
+  - register(address \_referrer):
     Registers a new user with a specified referrer.

     Conditions:

-Valid registration fee.
+    - Valid registration fee.
-Referrer is not msg.sender or a null address.
+    - Referrer is not msg.sender or a null address.
-Referrer has less than 9 referrals and is below level 10. levelUp():
+    - Referrer has less than 9 referrals and is below level 10.

+- levelUp():
   Allows a user with 9 referrals to level up by paying 0.0000005 ether.
   Conditions:

-User must have 9 referrals.
+  - User must have 9 referrals.
-User must pay the level-up fee.
+  - User must pay the level-up fee.
-User's level must be less than 10. withdraw():
+  - User's level must be less than 10.

+- withdraw():
   Allows the contract owner to withdraw the contract's balance.

-View Functions
+## View Functions

-getReferredAddresses(address userAddress):
+- getReferredAddresses(address userAddress):
   Returns the direct referrals of a user.

-getSecondLevelReferrals(address userAddress):
+- getSecondLevelReferrals(address userAddress):
   Returns the second-level referrals of a user.

-getUserBalance(address userAddress):
+- getUserBalance(address userAddress):
   Returns the total earnings of a user.

-getUserLevel(address userAddress):
+- getUserLevel(address userAddress):
   Returns the current level of a user.

-getUserReferrals(address userAddress):
+- getUserReferrals(address userAddress):
   Returns the total number of referrals by a user.

-getUserReferrer(address userAddress):
+- getUserReferrer(address userAddress):
   Returns the referrer address of a user.